Nojus0/csgonotes/README.md

 Now you can add a new note by pressing the *Add* button, and name the notes file by changing the text in the textbox near the *Add* button, after you add your notes save them by pressing the *Save* button.

-# Future Improvements
-- [X] Make the web app a PWA.

 # Shortcuts
 *M* Mute audio